charris-msft/azure-mcp/SUPPORT.md

 ## How to use the Azure MCP

-Azure MCP is a set of tools that empower your AI to connect with Azure services—helping engineers and operators build, deploy, and troubleshoot applications.
+The Azure MCP is a comprehensive set of tools that empower your AI with knowledge of Azure and the ability to connect to your Azure services.
+Build, deploy, and troubleshoot solutions directly from VS Code, other coding tools, or agents like the GitHub Copilot coding agent.

 For more information on Azure MCP, head over to [learn.microsoft.com][learn-doc] or check out [get started][azmcp-link] before building your own Azure applications.

 ## How to file issues and get help